-Notably, one of the whitewater boating reaches on the Middle Yuba River includes a takeout near the Highway 49 Bridge at Oregon Creek Day Use Area, a non-Project facility operated by the Forest Service.
-While this non-Project facility does provide a takeout for whitewater boaters, this use is constrained to a narrow period of time in late winter and early spring.
-In comparison, the primary use of this facility is for general day use activities in the hot summer months when visitors participate in swimming and other water-play activities.
+Notably, one of the whitewater boating reaches on the Middle Yuba River includes a take-out near the Highway 49 Bridge at Oregon Creek Day Use Area, a non-Project facility operated by the Forest Service.
+While this non-Project facility does provide a take-out for whitewater boaters, this use is constrained to a narrow period of time in late winter and early spring.
+In comparison, the primary use of this facility is for general day-use activities in the hot summer months when visitors participate in swimming and other water-play activities.

 Relicensing study results also identified that existing flow-related recreation opportunities downstream of Project dam's may currently be under utilized because real time flow information for some reaches is not available for the public to schedule their visits during periods when flows are within an acceptable range for their recreation activity (e.g., whitewater boating and angling).
-Therefore, YCWA has included in Appendix E3 a condition (WR4 - Streamflow and Reservoir Level Monitoring Plan) that includes providing real-time recreation flow information that would allow boaters, anglers and other recreationists to schedule their trips to the river when opportunistic flows are within acceptable ranges for their recreation activity.
+Therefore, YCWA has included in Appendix E3 a Condition (RR2, Provide Recreation Flow Information) that would provide real-time flow information to the public that would allow boaters, anglers and other recreationists to schedule their trips to the river when opportunistic flows are within acceptable ranges for their recreation activity.